This post was published in Doors & Hardware

 - 1-inch to 2-inch stripe around frame – on face of frame or wall.

 The final piece of the puzzle is the list of occupancy types where the markings are required.
-The IBC requires luminous egress path markings in exit enclosures and exit passageways of high-rise buildings that house Group A – Assembly, B – Business, E – Educational, I – Institutional, M – Mercantile, and R-1 – Residential occupancies.
+The IBC requires luminous egress path markings in exit enclosures and exit passageways of high-rise buildings that house Group A – Assembly, B – Business, E – Educational, I-1 – Institutional, M – Mercantile, and R-1 – Residential occupancies (in the 2009-2015 editions, the markings were required for I occupancies, but beginning with the 2018 edition they are limited to I-1).
 They are not required for buildings that are not high-rise buildings, or in other occupancies even if the building is a high rise.
 NFPA 101 states that the markings must be installed where required by the occupancy chapters.
 However, there are currently no occupancy chapters that reference the requirements for exit stair path markings.
 If and when future editions of NFPA 101 include references within the occupancy chapters, exit stair path markings will then be required.

 Refer to the model codes for additional information, and check local codes for modifications that may affect luminous egress path markings.